kevinsul/AIEB-files/README.md

 Important links:
 -	To attend the discussion live, go here at the appropriate time:  https://aka.ms/aieb-teams.
 -	Download a recurring meeting invite (.ICS) to add this series to your calendar here:  https://aka.ms/aieb-invite.
--	We will provide an archive of past Azure Intelligent Edge Briefs here:  https://aka.ms/aieb-channel.
+-	We will provide an archive of past Azure Intelligent Edge Briefs recordings here:  https://aka.ms/aieb-channel.
+- We will provide an archive of past AIEB PPTX Materials here:

 Briefing Schedule: